JeschkeLab/DeerLab/docsrc/source/dipolar_guide_fitting.rst

      P_scale     1.001e5                             None    Normalization factor of P
     =========== ========= ========================= ======= ======================================

+The first table contains all the goodness-of-fit statistics (see below).
+The second table summarizes all the hyperparameters used in the final evaluation of the model.
+If regularization is enabled (as is the case when using non-parametric distance distributions) its final value will be shown.
+If additional penalties have been added to the fit, their regularization parameters (i.e. penalty weights) will be shown as well.

+The third table summarizes all the model parameter estimates along with their uncertainties and model descriptions.
 The values of vectorized parameters such as ``P`` are not shown in this summary and shown instead as ``...``.
 The additional value ``P_scale`` corresponds to the overall scaling factor of the distance distribution (and hence of the dipolar signal) since the fitted distance distribution is normalized such that ``trapz(P,r)==1``.

 Any specific quantities can be extracted from the ``results`` object.
 For each parameter in the model, the ``results`` output contains an attribute ``results.<parameter>`` named after the parameter containing the fitted value of that parameter, as well as another attribute ``results.<parameter>Uncert`` containing the uncertainty estimates of that parameter, from which confidence intervals can be constructed (the :ref:`uncertainty guide <uncertainty>` for details).
 For example: ::